Updated: Jun 9

 Plastic surgery, which became popular in the United States in the 1950s and 1960s, has now become a multi-billion dollar business.
 In 2020 alone, more than 15 million people worldwide had plastic surgery procedures to improve their physical appearance.
 The concept of beauty has changed drastically over time and it was not always about being thin and flawless.
 Since ancient times, humans have altered their appearances to reflect current ideals of attractiveness with body modification techniques from tattooing to limb amputation.

 The art of plastic surgery has indeed come a very long way over the last few years.
 It's no longer just about improving someone's looks or making them look younger.
 Today's plastic surgery is all about creating a natural outcome that will make the patient feel better.
-With advancements in technology and techniques, the surgical process has become much less invasive and recovery time is significantly shorter.
+With advancements in technology and techniques, the evolving regenerative surgical process has become much less invasive and recovery time is significantly shorter.
 Plastic surgeons are now able to perform many procedures with only minimal downtime, or in some cases, there is no downtime at all.

 In fact, if you’ve ever watched a classic movie from the 1950s and 1960s, you may be surprised to see just how different actors looked before they had plastic surgery.
 In the early days of plastic surgery, patients would often have several procedures done at one time.
 The surgeon may also have employed some questionable techniques to deliver proper results, making the patient appear healthier and younger.
 For example, one of those methods involved the use of a paraffin wax bath to eliminate wrinkles on the skin.